sonny-qa/sonny-qa.github.io/_posts/2018-01-06-PCA-stock-returns-python.md

 ![ubuntu ](/assets/table-pca.png){:  .center-image width="350px" }

-The top correlations listed in the above table are broadly consistent with the manual examples supplied and the results of the correlation heatmap produced in section 5.
+The top correlations listed in the above table are broadly consistent with the results of the correlation heatmap produced in section 5.

-This analysis of the loadings plot derived from PCA provides a more quantitative method of ranking the strength of the influence of the indexes on the stocks, without having to inspect each time series manually, or rely on a qualitative heatmap.
+This analysis of the loadings plot, derived from the analysis of the last few principal components, provides a more quantitative method of ranking correlated stocks, without having to inspect each time series manually, or rely on a qualitative heatmap.

+You can find the full code for this project <a href="https://github.com/sonny-qa/reverse-PCA/blob/master/analysis-3.ipynb">here</a>